 Toyota Yaris Interior

-Reviewers say the Yaris offers a decent amount of standard features for an affordable subcompact car, including Bluetooth and iPod integration.
-Controls are logically placed and easy to operate, though a few critics note that the USB port is located inside the glovebox, which makes it hard to access.
+Critics report that the 2015 Yaris has a good amount of standard tech features for a subcompact car.
+They also think its controls and touch-screen audio system are easy to use.
+Some note that the USB port is located inside the glove box, which makes it difficult to access.

-- "We give the 2014 Yaris points for the cabin's clean layout and easy-to-operate controls, but that's about where the praise ends." -- Kelley Blue Book
+- "We give the 2014 Yaris points for the cabin's clean layout and easy-to-operate controls, but that's about where the praise ends." -- Kelley Blue Book (2014)

-- "Its feature content is a strength by subcompact standards." -- AutoTrader
+- "Its feature content is a strength by subcompact standards." -- AutoTrader (2014)

 - "The system supports audio streaming, which is a good thing because the auxiliary stereo and USB input jacks are inconveniently located inside the glovebox." -- Consumer Guide (2013)

 The two-door Toyota Yaris has 15.3 cubic feet of cargo space, and the four-door Yaris has 15.6 cubic feet of space.
 A 60/40 split-folding rear seat is standard on all trims, and reviewers say that although the Yaris’ cargo space is small for the class, they like the hatchback’s wide, easy-to-load opening.

 - "I most like its packaging, with room for five passengers and a wide, easy-to-load 15.6 cubic feet of cargo area left for luggage." -- Autoblog

 - "At the same time, the Yaris' generous passenger space remains unchanged.
 Same goes for its meager cargo space.
 The latter in particular trails most competitors (especially the practicality champ Honda Fit), but at least the 60/40-split folding rear seat is now standard on all trim levels." -- Edmunds